rmazumde/CodingPractice/README.md

 # CodingPractice
 Java based solutions to coding problems and algorithms.
-Includes solutions for problems from udemy's Abdul Buari course, LeetCode, HackerRank and the book 'Cracking the Coding Interview'.
+Includes solutions for problems from udemy's course on DSA from Abdul Baari, LeetCode, HackerRank and the book 'Cracking the Coding Interview'.